Fertility Journey Terms Explained: A Beginner-Friendly Glossary

 A Few More Terms Worth Knowing

-Egg Retrieval: A short procedure performed under light sedation in which mature eggs are collected from the ovaries using a thin needle guided by ultrasound.
-It typically takes 20 to 30 minutes and is scheduled to occur just before ovulation, following the trigger shot.
+Egg Retrieval: A short procedure (20–30 minutes) performed under light sedation in which mature eggs are collected from the ovaries using a thin needle guided by ultrasound.
+It’s scheduled just before ovulation, following the trigger shot.

-Stimulation (or “Stims”): The phase of an IVF cycle during which injectable hormone medications are used to encourage the ovaries to develop multiple follicles and mature eggs simultaneously.
-Patients and care teams monitor progress closely through bloodwork and ultrasound during this period.
+Stimulation (or “Stims”): The phase of an IVF cycle during which injectable hormone medications encourage the ovaries to develop multiple follicles and mature eggs simultaneously.
+Progress is monitored closely through bloodwork and ultrasound.

-Blastocyst: It is an embryo that has been cultured in the lab for approximately five to six days and has reached an advanced stage of cellular development.
+Blastocyst: An embryo cultured in the lab for approximately five to six days that has reached an advanced stage of development.
 Many clinics prefer to transfer or freeze embryos at the blastocyst stage, as it is associated with higher implantation potential.

-Beta hCG Test: A blood test performed approximately 10 days after an embryo transfer to measure hCG levels and determine whether a pregnancy has begun.
-It provides a more accurate and earlier result than an at-home urine test.
+Beta hCG Test: A blood test performed about 10 days after an embryo transfer to measure hCG levels and determine whether a pregnancy has begun, more accurate and earlier than an at-home test.

-Progesterone Support: Supplemental progesterone, administered via injection, suppository, or gel, is commonly prescribed following an embryo transfer to support the uterine lining and help sustain an early pregnancy.
-Your care team will advise you on when it is appropriate to discontinue use.
+Progesterone Support: Supplemental progesterone (administered via injection, suppository, or gel) is commonly prescribed after an embryo transfer to support the uterine lining and help sustain an early pregnancy.

 Conclusion